 From what I’ve seen, SAP Sales Cloud is a robust CRM solution designed for organizations managing complex, end-to-end sales processes.

-Based on 733+ verified G2 reviews, SAP Sales Cloud has achieved a customer satisfaction score of 67 and a market presence score of 85, with a 62% average user adoption rate and a 20-month estimated ROI payback.
+Based on G2 reviews, SAP Sales Cloud has achieved a customer satisfaction score of 67 and a market presence score of 85, with a 62% average user adoption rate and a 20-month estimated ROI payback.

 Users frequently highlight its comprehensive suite of features—from lead and opportunity management to account and territory planning—which makes it a strong fit for enterprise-level sales teams.